-Back closer to (my now) home in Cairns, and in 1998, the Queensland diving industry suffered a devastating blow when a dive operator left two divers behind at the Great Barrier Reef.
+Back closer to home, in 1998, the Queensland diving industry suffered a devastating blow when a dive operator left two divers behind at the Great Barrier Reef.
 The repercussions were catastrophic.
 So frightening and fascinating an incident, it was probably the prime mover in making a movie (Open water) about it.